Learn how to get effective recommendation letters to enhance your admission or job application with these tips and a template.

 It’s common courtesy to send a short thank you note to each individual who wrote a letter on your behalf.
 Express your appreciation for their support with a mailed handwritten note or email.
 And be sure to update your recommenders with the good news when you’re accepted to the role.

-Ask early.
-Teachers and faculty members sometimes get inundated with requests to write recommendation letters around the time when college applications are due.
+Teachers and faculty members sometimes get inundated with requests to write recommendation letters around the time when college application deadlines roll around.
 Asking well in advance will allow them to spend some time and attention on your letter.
 For professional recommenders, try to ask three weeks in advance.

 Tip: Applying for college?
 Ask your teachers for a recommendation at the end of your junior year and you’ll be well ahead of schedule.